michael1986/magento2_configuartion_slides/README.md

 3. [Another PHP](shows/another-php)
 4. [Code Securely](shows/code-securely)

-This repo also provides a simple framework which helps with preparing the shows if you now some php.
+This repo also provides a simple framework which helps with preparing the shows if you know some php.

 See [helpers.php](helpers.php) for available functions.